How to use Postmark to send WordPress emails

 Next up, you’ll want to register for your Postmark account, if you haven’t already done so.

-Postmark technically has a forever-free plan (no credit card required), but it only lets you send up to 100 emails per month.
+Postmark offers a free trial, but it only lets you send up to 100 emails per month.
 Given that, it’s not going to be a viable option for most sites.

 Still, it is convenient because it means that you can follow this guide and set everything up without ever needing to pay or enter your credit card.

-However, once you start sending live emails, you’ll probably need to go with one of the paid plans.
-These start at $15 per month to send up to 10,000 emails, which will be plenty for most WordPress sites.
+However, once you start sending live emails, you’ll probably need to go with one of the paid plans, which start at $15 per month.

 In order to send emails from your own domain name, you need to add your domain name to Postmark as a “Sender Signature”.